ricardobeat/indexedup/README.md

 IndexedUp
 =========

-IndexedUp is a wrapper for IndexedDB in the browser, with the goal of being 100% API compatible with [node-levelup](https://github.com/rvagg/node-levelup).
+IndexedUp is a port of [node-levelup](https://github.com/rvagg/node-levelup) (LevelDB driver) for the browser, backed by IndexedDB.
+The API should be 100% compatible with node-levelup's, allowing you to share database code between the server and client.

 #### Usage